elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

 - {:.pr.i} Still though!
-The English and the Spaniards forced us, and we send back Master Gilles.
+The English and the Spaniards forced us, and we sent back Master Gilles.
 Still, it annoys me to call that old ass "my general," and to have to stand at attention in front of him.

 - {:.spGroup} 2nd Group of Passersby.